mayaatassi27/mayaatassi27.github.io/_pages/about.md

 Outside of research, I serve as Co-President of the University of Chicago Society of Physics Students, where I help organize talks, research panels, programming workshops, and community events.
 I also play violin in the University Symphony Orchestra.

-This site collects my research, projects, and a few things beyond physics that I care about as well!
+This site collects my research, projects, and a few things beyond physics.